na-na-hi/renget/archive/6wfys.md

 ENB presets have to be built around weather *and* interior lighting mods, so check the description to see what's supported when picking a preset.
 I'll list a few combinations I've used and liked in the past below.

 RAID Weathers - This is a beautiful and performance-friendly treatment of the vanilla weathers that adds a lot of color diversity and some neat weathers.
-I haven't used anything else since its release.
+I haven't used anything else since its release besides Azurite.
 *and* Raid Weathers ENB - Desaturated by default, but give it some time and wait for the brighter weathers and it will pleasantly surprise you.
 Supports Lux.
+There is also a Horizon Seam fix for RAID on the nexus.

 NAT.ENB III - All-in-one weather and ENB with some spectacular eye candy.
 It's surprisingly visually consistent, but doesn't play nice with a wide range of mods and it breaks stealth.
 I would only recommend it for serious screenarchery or high end rigs, since you can't disable the ENB or most of its effects without significant visual weirdness.
 Supports many modern interior lighting mods.
 *and/or* Berserkyr ENB - This is an ENB designed around the NAT weather system + Lux and also looks incredible.
 I find this to have better performance than just NAT, but it still takes a bite out of your frames.
 Looks horribly oversaturated as of 1.2, and skin gets a bit plasticky as well.
 Consider 1.1.

 Azurite Weathers - More modern take on Cathedral weathers, an old standby that focused on environmental effects and fixing vanilla weirdness (horizon seam, broken fog, etc etc etc).
 This one looks very good and offers vanilla performance - the colors are good enough to use it without an ENB and using Community Shaders in my opinion, although many popular ENBs (Rudy's, Pi-Cho, etc) will have profiles for it.
-*note:* Azurite Weathers II, recently released, will have varying compatibility with old ENB presets designed around it.
+*note: Azurite Weathers II, recently released on the same page, will have varying compatibility with old ENB presets designed around it.
 Just a heads up.
+It does fix the blue nights though so well worth the upgrade.*

 *Honorable Mentions*

 Pi-Cho - Built off of legacy shaders from Silent Horizons, the screenarchery standby since forever, this is the gold standard for balancing characters and environment.
 If you don't use it, anons will complain about your skin and tell you that you should play LE instead.

-*note: The new Silent Horizons suite is out.
-I haven't tried it but it probably blows anything else out of the water.*
+Silent Horizons 2 - Universal Core - Rebuilt from scratch for gameplay first.
+The sharpening and color space control are second to none and it can actually adapt to just about any weather.
+Excellent performance and visuals.
+I wouldn't touch anything else besides Berserkyr or 'Cho for gameplay in 2023 (if you are running hardware from 2023.)

-The Enhancer - an ENB preset designed to work with any setup, by the author of NAT.
-Minor performance hit and heavy sharpening.
-If you're using some oddball mix of weathers and interiors, this will allow you to use ENB features like water or ENB light without making shit look wronger.
-Skin subsurface is way oversaturated, make sure to dick with the skin settings if you intend to do the hecking screenarchering.
+*or* The Enhancer - Same concept but much older and less advanced color and light control.
+It also has dogshit SSS out of the box.
+I would just do Community Shaders if you want lighting features but can't run SH2.

 Ljoss - This has phenomenal performance while still supporting some new-ish features like Particle lights.
 If you need locked 60 FPS on a potato, optimize your game first then install this with .347 binaries or slightly newer.